Akashdas145/java-Basic-3/README.md

 # java-Basic-3
-it's the folder of some java besic code
+This is the folder of some java besic code
 Code Topics:
 "Java Strings"
 "Java Math"